Epoxy resin with bubbles in thin graphic elements

 - Use a brush to eliminate surface bubbles.

-- Use a gas torch or a flame gun to heat the surface and bring out the bubbles.
+- Use a gas torch to eliminate deeper bubbles.

 - Use a syringe to inject resin into larger bubbles.